Existence of a Phase Transition in Harmonic Activation and Transport: Introduction

 Theorem~\ref{fate} implies Theorem \ref{trans}, because HAT is irreducible on non-isolated configurations.

-\begin{theorem}[Irreducibility] HAT is irreducible on $\wtnoniso_{d,n}$, for every $d \geq 5$ and $n \geq 4$. \end{theorem}
+\begin{theorem}[Irreducibility] HAT is irreducible on $\wtnoniso_{d,n}$, for every $d \geq 5$ and $n \geq 2$. \end{theorem}

+In fact, there is no barrier to establishing irreducibility for other values of $d$; we simply assume that $d \geq 5$ to facilitate the reuse of inputs to the other theorems.

-\begin{proof}[Proof of Theorem \ref{trans}] Let $d \geq 5$ and $n \geq 4$, and let $U$ be the $n$-element segment $\{(j,0,\dots,0): j \in \llb n \rrb\} \subset \Z^d$.
-It suffices to show that $\wt U$ is transient, since $\wt U \in \wtnoniso_{d,n}$ and since HAT is irreducible on $\wtnoniso_{d,n}$ by Theorem~\ref{irred}.
-Theorem~\ref{fate} implies that there is a $\PP_U$-a.s.\ finite time $\theta$ such that $\diam (U_t) \geq 100n$ for $t \geq \theta$.
-Because $\diam (\wt U) < 100n$, this implies that there are $\PP_U$-a.s.\ finitely many returns to $\wt U$, hence $\wt U$ is transient. \end{proof}
+\begin{proof}[Proof of Theorem \ref{trans}] Let $d \geq 5$ and $n \geq 4$, and let $V$ be the $n$-element segment $\{(j,0,\dots,0): 1 \leq j \leq n\} \subset \Z^d$.
+It suffices to show that $\wt V$ is transient, since $\wt V \in \wtnoniso_{d,n}$ and since HAT is irreducible on $\wtnoniso_{d,n}$ by Theorem~\ref{irred}.
+Theorem~\ref{fate} implies that there is a $\PP_V$-a.s.\@ finite time $\theta$ such that $\diam (U_t) \geq n$ for $t \geq \theta$.
+Because $\diam (\wt V) = n - 1 < n$, this implies that there are $\PP_V$-a.s.\ finitely many returns to $\wt V$, hence $\wt V$ is transient. \end{proof}

-Key to the proof of Theorem \ref{fate} is the fact that, if $a$ is a number which is sufficiently large in terms of $d$ and $n$, then, in a number of steps $f = f(a,d,n)$ and with a probability of at least $g = g(a,d,n)$, HAT reaches a configuration in $\D_{d,n} (a,1)$ from any configuration.
+A key input to the proof of Theorem \ref{fate} is the fact that HAT reaches a configuration with an $(a,1)$ DOT clustering in a number of steps $N$ and with a probability of at least $p$ that depend only on $a$, $d$, and $n$.
+A conceptually minor but useful fact is that this clustering consists of line segments parallel to $e_1 = (1,0,\dots,0) \in \Z^d$.
+Specifically, we define $\Refcon$ to be the collection of reference dimers and trimers